Overview

 Try these steps to fix it:

-• If problems continue, contact the school owner to check if there’s an issue with the video upload.
+If problems continue, contact your school owner to confirm there’s no issue with the video upload.

 I did not receive my course certificate.

-If you haven’t received a course certificate, here’s what to do:
+If you haven’t received a course certificate, follow these steps:

-1. Check with the school owner to confirm whether the course offers a certificate.
-You can reach them through the school’s contact form.
+Contact the school owner via the school’s contact form to confirm whether the course includes a certificate.

-3. After completing all lessons, you’ll receive an email notification with a link to view your certificate.
+After finishing all lessons, you’ll receive an email notification with a link to view your certificate.

 My issue is not listed.

-If your issue isn’t covered here, please reach out directly to your school owner for assistance.
+If your issue isn’t covered here, please reach out directly to your school owner for further assistance.